Matojeje/mato-bot/README.md

 3. Refer to [the enviroment variables guide](./EnviromentVariables.md) and the [.env example file](./.env.example) to set up enviroment variables correctly.
 4. Get your Discord bot token and add your version of the bot on your server.
 5. Test the bot for all the commands and other source code files you added or modified, including getting help about the commands.
-6. Keep the license (MIT) and add your username below.
+6. Keep the license under MIT and add your username below.
 7. If everything works fine, make a pull request.

 Additional Note: Please clean up your code with Prettier and with the following command ```prettier --use-tabs true --trailing-comma es5 --single-quote false  --write directory/of/the/bot/commands/*.js```